llharris/tm-ansible/solidfire/README.md

 Directory layout is as follows...
 ```
 .
+└── solidfire
     ├── ansible.cfg
     ├── group_vars
-│   ├── sf_nodes
     │   └── solidfire
     │       ├── vars
     │       └── vault
     ├── hosts
-├── host_vars
-│   ├── sf-node1
-│   │   ├── vars
-│   │   └── vault
-│   ├── sf-node2
-│   │   ├── vars
-│   │   └── vault
-│   ├── sf-node3
-│   │   ├── vars
-│   │   └── vault
-│   ├── sf-node4
-│   │   ├── vars
-│   │   └── vault
-│   └── sf-node5
-│       ├── vars
-│       └── vault
     ├── README.md
     ├── requirements.txt
     ├── roles
+    │   ├── sf.con_check
+    │   │   ├── defaults
+    │   │   │   └── main.yml
+    │   │   ├── files
+    │   │   ├── handlers
+    │   │   │   └── main.yml
+    │   │   ├── meta
+    │   │   │   └── main.yml
+    │   │   ├── README.md
+    │   │   ├── tasks
+    │   │   │   └── main.yml
+    │   │   ├── templates
+    │   │   ├── tests
+    │   │   │   ├── inventory
+    │   │   │   └── test.yml
+    │   │   └── vars
+    │   │       └── main.yml
-│   └── role.name
+    │   └── sf.ntp_config
     │       ├── defaults
     │       │   └── main.yml
     │       ├── files
+    │       │   └── ntp.json
     │       ├── handlers
     │       │   └── main.yml
     │       ├── meta
     │       │   └── main.yml
     │       ├── README.md
     │       ├── tasks
     │       │   └── main.yml
     │       ├── templates
     │       ├── tests
     │       │   ├── inventory
     │       │   └── test.yml
     │       └── vars
     │           └── main.yml
     └── site.yml

 ```
+## Supported Element OS Versions

+These playbooks have been tested against Element OS 10.1.

 ## Ansible.cfg

 Slightly modified ansible.cfg from default.
-Disabled host key checking and the creation of .retry files.
+Disabled host key checking and the creation of .retry files, turned on logging.

-## Group_Vars / Host_Vars
+## Group_Vars

-Setup uses a `vars` file for each group and host which contains all variables.
-Sensitive variables are abstracted again into a `vault` file, again one per group and/or host.
-For example, group_vars/solidfire/vars contains sf_username variable which references a secret value in the vault file like so: `sf_username: '{{ vault_sf_username }}'`
+group_vars are just used for the initial connection parameters needed to be able to talk to the SolidFire REST API.
+These include the IP, REST URL, username and password.
+Sensitive variables are abstracted again into a `vault` file.
+For example, group_vars/solidfire/vars contains sf_username variable which references a secret value in the vault file like so: `sf_username: '{{ vault_sf_username }}'` You will need to change the `sf_hostname` variable to use these playbooks against different SolidFire systems.

 ## Hosts

-Not a hosts file in the traditional sense, really only used for variables as all of the work is done through a 'local' connection as we're either making Python SDK calls or using the Ansible URI module so localhost is just acting as a REST client.
+The inventory file `hosts` just contains a localhost definition for the `[solidfire]` group.
+As we're interacting with the REST API primarily, everything is being executed on localhost rather than connecting over SSH to perform tasks like we'd expect with a Linux server for example.
+The inventory file should not need to be changed.

 ## requirements.txt